hader00/password-manager-dev/README.md

 ## Node dependencies update

-Install npm-check-updates: `npm install -g npm-check-updates`
+Install npm-check-updates: `npm install -g npm-check-updates`, if not installed

 Display new dependencies: `ncu`

 Upgrade all versions in package.json: `ncu -u`

-Download new versions in package.json: `npm update`

-Install new versions in package.json: `npm install`
+Install new versions in package.json: `yarn install`

 After dependencies update you may need to use `electron-rebuild -f` to rebuild electron packages if you face errors after update.